Sydney: Roads

 The motor vehicle, more than any other factor, has determined the pattern of Sydney's urban development since World War II.
-The growth of low density housing in the city's outer suburbs has made car ownership necessary for hundreds of thousands of households.
-The percentage of trips taken by car has increased from 13% in 1947 to 50% in 1960 and to 70% in 1971.
+The growth of low-density housing in the city's outer suburbs has made car ownership necessary for hundreds of thousands of households.
+The percentage of trips taken by car has increased from 13% in 1947 to 50% in 1960 and 70% in 1971.
 The most important roads in Sydney were the nine Metroads, including the 110 km Sydney Orbital Network.
-Sydney's reliance on motor vehicles and its sprawling road network has been criticised by proponents of mass public transport and high density housing.
+Sydney's reliance on motor vehicles and its sprawling road network has been criticised by proponents of mass public transport and high-density housing.
 The Light Horse Interchange in western Sydney is the largest in the southern hemisphere.

 There can be up to 350,000 cars using Sydney's roads simultaneously during peak hour, leading to significant traffic congestion.
 84.9% of Sydney households own a motor vehicle and 46.5% own two or more.
-Car dependency is an ongoing issue in Sydney–of people who travel to work, 58.4% use a car, 9.1% catch a train, 5.2% take a bus, and 4.1% walk.
-In contrast, only 25.2% of working residents in the City of Sydney use a car, whilst 15.8% take a train, 13.3% use a bus, and 25.3% walk.
-With a rate of 26.3%, Sydney has the highest utilisation of public transport for travel to work of any Australian capital city.
+With a rate of 26.3% in 2014, Sydney has the highest utilisation of public transport for travel to work of any Australian capital.
+In contrast, in 2014 only 25.2% of working residents in the City of Sydney use a car, whilst 15.8% take a train, 13.3% use a bus, and 25.3% walk.
+Several significant infrastructure projects have been completed since.
 The CBD features a series of alleyways and lanes that provide off-street vehicular access to city buildings and as well as pedestrian routes through city buildings.

+Suburban trains

+Sydney has the largest public transport network in Australia, with 67% of residents having access to adequate public transport services.
+Sydney's rail network began with the construction of a rail line to present-day Granville in 1855.
+Afterwards, the network grew with European settlement in the 19th century.
+The first electric trains were introduced in 1926, by which point electric trams were also running.
+By 1991, all lines within Sydney were electrified.
+The rail network, as well as all public transport within Sydney, is ticketed through Opal cards, reusable and contactless cards that are used to automatically calculate and collect transport fares.